 About Number Plates - National Numbers

-Finding the right number plate for you
+Finding the right plate for you

-Short History of Number Plates
+A Short History

 In 1903, the Motor Car Act was passed which required all motor vehicles to be registered by the appropriate local authority from January 1st 1904.
 However, some authorities began registration as early as late 1903.